amandaghassaei/gpu-io/docs/API.md

 	// Key-value pairs of #define variables to use in fragment shader compilation.
 	// Values must be passed in as strings.
 	// These can be changed later with GPUProgram.recompile();
-	// This option is not available if a pre-compiled fragment shader is passed to initProgram(). defines?: {
+	defines?: {
 		[key: string]: string,
 	},